lbl-srg/obc/specification/source/cdl.rst

 all input signals and output signals shall be retrieved from the packages ``IO.Hardware`` and ``IO.Software``

-.. note:: This package still needs to be implemented.
+.. note:: It is not clear whether this package need to be implemented,
+          or whether vendor annotations would be better suited to declare this information.

 [Note that a differential pressure input signal with name ``u`` can be declared as